 It almost seems like a natural that someone like Deborah LaChapelle would end up building, restoring, and designing homes in Mérida.

-She would have inherited an affinity for historic properties from her grandfather, who was a Boston antiques dealer.
+She would have inherited an affinity for historic properties from her grandfather, who was a Boston antique dealer.
 In her youth, she grew up in US border states and was educated in San Miguel de Allende and Mexico City, another connection to her current vocation.

 But LaChapelle, who possesses no formal art training and says she never took to classrooms, says she wasn’t always considered just so capable.